 So what goes in this homemade body wash?

-Let’s look at the other ingredients in this homemade body wash and what they bring to the party.
-(Because, OBVIOUSLY, homemade body wash is always a Par-tay!)
+Let’s look at the other ingredients in this homemade soothing body wash and what they bring to the party.
+(Because, OBVIOUSLY, homemade natural body wash is always a Par-tay!)

 Oatmeal has made the rounds in a number of commercial products due to its soothing properties.
 I love taking oatmeal baths when my skin needs a little extra love so it seemed like a perfect addition to this recipe.
-The oatmeal infused water is a perfect way to make this foaming homemade body wash a little more of a spa-like experience.
+The oatmeal-infused water is a perfect way to make this foaming homemade body wash a little more of a spa-like experience.
+It also contains saponins which have cleansing properties similar to soap.
+Oatmeal is a natural exfoliator that can leave your skin feeling hydrated and smooth.

 Lavender Essential Oil

-Lavender essential oil is one of the best of the essential oils for skin.
-For starters it’s a really safe essential oil and easy to find.
-It also tones, revitalizes and can heals all skin problems including acne, oily skin, dry skin and sunburns.
-Besides, it smells luxurious… and that’s half the battle, right?
+Lavender essential oil is one of the best essential oils for the skin.
+For starters, it’s a really safe essential oil and super versatile.
+It also tones, revitalizes, and supports healthy skin.
+Besides, it smells luxurious… and that’s half the battle, right? (learn how to get my favorite essential oils at wholesale prices here.)
+Lavender essential oil also has calming properties.

 Vitamin E is often included in skin and beauty products.
 That’s because it’s a powerful antioxidant that can help lengthen the shelf life.
 It also nourishes and repairs skin.
+It also has potent anti-inflammatory properties.
+Including vitamin E in a body lotion or body wash can soothe eczema or other inflammatory skin conditions.
 It’s a must-have for winter skin in my opinion.
 You can find Vitamin E oil here.

 Jojoba or Avocado Oil

-Both of these oils are super moisturizing.
-I love to use them as part of the oil cleansing method so it only makes sense to add them to this, too!
+Both of these oils are super moisturizing and hydrating.
+I love to use them as part of the oil-cleansing method so it only makes sense to add them to this, too!
 You can also find these online here and here, but if you can’t get your hands on these oils, I have also used extra virgin olive oil in this mixture and it works well, too!

 Are you excited yet!?
 Let’s get our homemade body wash ON!